Your browser is not supported or outdated so some features of the site might not be available.

 • Some uniformity issues.

-The Samsung Q80B is great for gaming.
-It has advanced gaming features like HDMI 2.1 bandwidth and VRR support to deliver a tear-free gaming experience.
-It also has low input lag and a 120Hz panel with a quick response time for smooth motion handling.
-Sadly, it's not the best for dark room gaming because it has a low contrast ratio that makes blacks look gray, and there's some blooming around bright objects.
+The Samsung Q80B is very good for gaming.
+It has advanced gaming features like HDMI 2.1 bandwidth and VRR support to deliver a nearly tear-free gaming experience.
+It also has low input lag for a responsive feel and a 120Hz panel with a quick response time for smooth motion handling.
+Sadly, it doesn't perform well if you want to game with it in the dark, as it has a low contrast ratio, and blacks look gray.
+On the plus side, it easily gets bright enough to fight glare if you want to use it in a well-lit room.

 Pros